-DOMAIN ACTIVITY COMPLETION DATE 1(a) Infrastructure Area: Removal of relocatable offices, piers Completed Site Office and Facilities and associated infrastructure Crib Room First Aid Room Ripping of hardstand areas, removal Former Orica hardstand Car Park Area of concrete pathway, sowing of cover will remain for the crop foreseeable future.
-All Former Orica Hardstand other actions completed.
-1(b) Infrastructure Area: Dismantling of Workshop and removal Main shed remains off site.
-Workshop Fuel Farm Break up and removal of concrete off site Completed Storage/Hardstand Area Removal of wash down facilities Remains as part of (Truck tray and oil separating tank) Maintenance Facility Removal of all stored items from Completed hardstand area Removal of fuel tanks, pumps and associated infrastructure from fuel farm Completed Soil sampling at depth ranges at Completed workshop area, fuel farm and downslope of fuel farm, and at washdown bay.
-Soil remediation or removal if Completed required Completed Ripping of hardstand areas, Part of this area has replacement of topsoil, placement of remained for the drainage structures and sowing of Maintenance Facility. cover crop 1(c) Infrastructure Area: Dismantling of Coal Bin and loader and transfer off site.
-Completed Coal Loading Bin ROM Pad Relocation of structures associated with coal loader Completed Coal Loading facilities and road access area Removal of all coal stockpiles at the ROM Pad Completed Deep ripping of ROM Coal Pad and Completed road access area road access area Completed Replacement of topsoil, placement of Completed Replacement of topsoil, placement of drainage structures · Replacement of topsoil, placement of drainage structures Sowing of cover crop Completed Replacement of topsoil, placement of drainage structures · 1(d) Infrastructure Area Replacement of topsoil, placement of drainage structures Sowing of cover crop Completed 1(d) Infrastructure Area Replacement of topsoil, placement of drainage structures Sowing of cover crop Planting to native vegetation Completed Completed 1(d) Infrastructure Area Explosives Magazine Replacement of topsoil, placement of drainage structures Sowing of cover crop Planting to native vegetation Dismantling and removal of magazine Completed Completed To remain at this stage.
-Replacement of topsoil, placement of drainage structures Sowing of cover crop Planting to native vegetation Dismantling and removal of magazine Deep ripping and replacement of Completed Completed To remain at this stage.
-Explosives Magazine Replacement of topsoil, placement of drainage structures Sowing of cover crop Planting to native vegetation Dismantling and removal of magazine Deep ripping and replacement of topsoil Sowing to cover crop Completed Completed To remain at this stage.
-To remain at this stage.
-To remain at this stage.
-Replacement of topsoil, placement of drainage structures Sowing of cover crop Planting to native vegetation Dismantling and removal of magazine Deep ripping and replacement of topsoil Sowing to cover crop Reshaping, replacement of subsoil and Completed Completed To remain at this stage.
-To remain at this stage.
-Explosives Magazine Replacement of topsoil, placement of drainage structures Sowing of cover crop Planting to native vegetation Dismantling and removal of magazine Deep ripping and replacement of topsoil Sowing to cover crop Reshaping, replacement of subsoil and topsoil, drainage structure Completed Completed To remain at this stage.
-To remain at this stage.
-To remain at this stage.
-Explosives Magazine Replacement of topsoil, placement of drainage structures Sowing of cover crop Planting to native vegetation Dismantling and removal of magazine Deep ripping and replacement of topsoil Sowing to cover crop Reshaping, replacement of subsoil and topsoil, drainage structure establishment Completed Completed To remain at this stage.
-To remain at this stage.
-To remain at this stage.
-Completed Explosives Magazine Replacement of topsoil, placement of drainage structures Sowing of cover crop Planting to native vegetation Dismantling and removal of magazine Deep ripping and replacement of topsoil Sowing to cover crop Reshaping, replacement of subsoil and topsoil, drainage structure establishment Establishment of cover crop Completed Completed To remain at this stage.
-To remain at this stage.
-To remain at this stage.
-Completed Completed Explosives Magazine Replacement of topsoil, placement of drainage structures Sowing of cover crop Planting to native vegetation Dismantling and removal of magazine Deep ripping and replacement of topsoil Sowing to cover crop Reshaping, replacement of subsoil and topsoil, drainage structure establishment Completed Completed To remain at this stage.
-To remain at this stage.
-To remain at this stage.
+DOMAIN ACTIVITY COMPLETION DATE

+1(a) Infrastructure Area: Removal of relocatable offices, piers Completed

+Site Office and Facilities and associated infrastructure

+Crib Room

+First Aid Room Ripping of hardstand areas, removal Former Orica hardstand

+Car Park Area of concrete pathway, sowing of cover will remain for the

+crop foreseeable future.
+All

+Former Orica Hardstand other actions completed.

+1(b) Infrastructure Area: Dismantling of Workshop and removal Main shed remains

+Manhahan off site.
+0 1 1

+Workshop Fuel Farm Break up and removal of concrete off Completed

+Storage/Hardstand Area Removal of wash down facilities Pomains as part of

+Storage/Hardstand Area (Truck tray and oil separating tank) Remains as part of Maintenance Facility

+Removal of all stored items from Completed

+hardstand area Completed

+Removal of fuel tanks, pumps and Completed

+associated infrastructure from fuel Completed

+farm

+Soil sampling at depth ranges at Completed

+workshop area, fuel farm and

+downslope of fuel farm, and at

+washdown bay.

+Soil remediation or removal if Completed

+required

+Ripping of hardstand areas, Part of this area has

+replacement of topsoil, placement of remained for the

+drainage structures and sowing of Maintenance Facility.

+cover crop

+1/a) Infrastructura Araa Dismontling of Cool Bin and loader Completed

+1(c) Infrastructure Area: Dismantling of Coal Bin and loader and transfer off site.
 Completed

+Coal Loading Bin Relocation of structures associated Completed

+ROM Pad with coal loader Completed

+Coal Loading facilities and road Removal of all coal stockpiles at the Completed

+access area ROM Pad

+Deep ripping of ROM Coal Pad and Completed

+road access area

+Replacement of topsoil, placement of Completed

+drainage structures

+Sowing of cover crop Completed

+Planting to native vegetation Completed

+24 10 4 5 2 11 11 5

+1(d) Infrastructure Area Dismantling and removal of magazine Partially Completed

+Evaloriyos Magazina Deep ripping and replacement of To remain at this stage.

+Explosives Magazine topsoil Sowing to cover crop To romain at this stage

+Sowing to cover crop To remain at this stage.

+2(a) Pasture Zone 1 Reshaping, replacement of subsoil and Completed

+Z(a) i ascare zone i topsoil, drainage structure Completed

+establishment

+Establishment of cover crop Completed

+Establishment of monitoring plot Completed

+Planting of clumps of native Completed

+i '